May 14, 2026

 Key strengths:

-Universal compatibility across Gmail, Slack, Notion, ChatGPT, and anywhere you type on Mac
+Universal compatibility across Gmail, Slack, Notion, ChatGPT, and anywhere you type on Mac, Windows, or iOS

 Context-aware formatting that adapts tone for emails, messages, and documents automatically